baldwindavid/convert_id/README.md

 ## Installation

 This is a command line tool.
-The easiest way to install it is to clone this repo and copy or link the `./convert_id` executable to somewhere in your path.
+The easiest way to install it is to download the executable from https://github.com/baldwindavid/convert_id/releases and place it in your path.

+You can also clone the repo and copy or link the `./convert_id` executable to somewhere in your path.

 If you'd like to develop on it the executable can be built with `mix escript.build`.